aptise/peter_sslers/README.md

 right now the invoke script offers:

-* `import_letsencrypt_certs_archive` given a directory of your local LetsEncrypt archive (which has versioned certs), it will import them all into a server of your choice.
+* `import-certbot-certs-archive` given a directory of your local LetsEncrypt archive (which has versioned certs), it will import them all into a server of your choice.
-* `import_letsencrypt_certs_live` given a directory of your local LetsEncrypt install, it will import the active onesinto a server of your choice.
+* `import-certbot-certs-live` given a directory of your local LetsEncrypt install, it will import the active onesinto a server of your choice.
-* `import_letsencrypt_cert_version` given a specific directory of your LetsEncrypt archive, it will import specific items
+* `import-certbot-cert-version` given a specific directory of your LetsEncrypt archive, it will import specific items
-* `import_letsencrypt_cert_plain` given a directory of an unversioned cert (like a particular directory within the "live" certs), will import it.
+* `import-certbot-cert-plain` given a directory of an unversioned cert (like a particular directory within the "live" certs), will import it.

-* `import_letsencrypt_account` import a specific LetsEncrypt account
+* `import_certbot_account` import a specific LetsEncrypt account
-* `import_letsencrypt_accounts_server` import all accounts for a LetsEncrypt server (i.e. v1, v1-staging)
+* `import_certbot_accounts_server` import all accounts for a LetsEncrypt server (i.e. v1, v1-staging)
-* `import_letsencrypt_accounts_all` import all accounts for all LetsEncrypt servers
+* `import_certbot_accounts_all` import all accounts for all LetsEncrypt servers

 ## Commandline Interface